jkaewprateep/Python_automation_process/README.md

 Schematic of the Ethereum transaction network ref [1] </br>

 ### Node message transferring
-Node message communication is serialized of continue message with different weights, key and value and they can validate of the transmitting node message by negotiate method.
+🐑💬 ➰ Node message communication is serialized of continue message with different weights, keys, and values and they can validate the transmitting node message by negotiate method.

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/jkaewprateep/Python_automation_process/blob/main/04.png">